prys0000/political-commercial-collection-archives/appendix 1 - python list and instructions.md

-# appendix 1 - python list of codes
+# appendix 1 - python list and instructions

 ## Install Python and configure PyCharm